How to make interview notes

 Leverage the right technology

 The right technology and software can significantly improve interview note-taking.
-For instance, when conducting a video interview over Zoom or Teams, with the candidate’s consent you can record the interview and compile notes later.
+For instance, when conducting a video conference interview over Zoom or Teams, with the candidate’s consent you can record the interview and compile notes later.

-New and innovative software can now also transcribe interviews and deploy artificial intelligence (AI) capabilities that summarise responses and highlight key points in candidates’ answers.
 However, transparency is also crucial when using these applications.
-Our research on this topic revealed that while over half (52%) of candidates are comfortable applying for a job where a small part of the recruitment process is driven by AI, the majority (89%) want to be made aware of the use of AI in advance.
+Our research shows that while over half (52%) of candidates are comfortable applying for a job where a small part of the recruitment process is driven by AI, the majority (89%) want to be made aware of the use of AI in advance.

 Despite the array of solutions available, some recruiters still prefer taking interview notes by hand, as the pen and paper approach can be less distracting for candidates than typing out notes as they respond to questions.
 Ultimately, it’s down to recruiters to decide which method or technology best suits them and harness it to produce notes that enhance the hiring process.